-ON SHORTCUTS
+SHORTCUTS

-Remember when you were younger and were told that you had to do everything the long and hard way?
-Well now that we're the adults, we can do whatever we want - like take shortcuts without receiving any disapproving looks.
+Remember when you were younger and were told that you had to do everything the hard way?
+Well now that we're adults, we can do whatever we want - like take shortcuts without receiving any disapproving looks.
 We've got you covered when it comes to cheating the system with some of our favorite shortcuts!

-A NEW SHORTCUT WAS BORN: SAVE ALL WORKFLOWS
+SAVE ALL WORKFLOWS